-Yes, other than the SCSp (special limited partnership), which has no separate legal personality.
+Yes, other than the SCSp (special limited partnership), which has no separate legal personality and acts through its GP.
+The GP would typically be a Luxembourg private limited liability company (SARL).

-Are local security documents required or advisable?
+Q3) Are local security documents required or advisable?

 It is not necessary to have a local security agreement to document the security over the uncalled capital commitments and the rights to call capital.
-Nor is it necessary to have a local security agreement to document security over the bank account into which capital commitments are deposited-the collateral account would not usually be located in the Cayman Islands so the bank account security would be governed by the laws governing the account (typically US or English law).
+Nor is it necessary to have a local security agreement to document security over the bank account into which capital commitments are deposited - the collateral account would not usually be located in the Cayman Islands so the bank account security would be governed by the laws governing the account (typically US or English law).